Julian Perretta

-Julian Remo Perretta (born 13 January 1989) is an English singer-songwriter and producer.
+Julian Remo Perretta (born 13 January 1989) is an Italian-born, London-raised singer-songwriter and producer.
 Perretta first gained attention in 2010 with the single "Wonder Why", released in the UK by Columbia Records.

 Perretta has worked with artists across many genres, notably Ed Sheeran, Ellie Goulding, Dua Lipa, Mark Ronson, and Atlanta-based hip-hop artist Lil Baby.

-Perretta has sold more than 15 million records globally, as a writer and vocalist.

 In 2022, Perretta's vocals were featured on the global hit single “Miss You”, by German producer Southstar.

 In 2023, Perretta collaborated with Purple Disco Machine and Kungs on the single "Substitution".

 Personal life

 Perretta was born in London to an Italian father and an Irish mother, having one sister.
-Perretta left school at 15 to pursue a career in music.
+Perretta left school at 15 to pursue a music career.
 He developed a fan base while playing regular live sets at The Water Rats in Kings Cross and other pubs and bars around central London.